 2. Draught-proof Your Doors and Windows

-You can also install Draught Dodgers for doors, a set of high-quality perimeters seals installed on the top and sides of your doors.
+A more expensive but long lasting alternative is to install Draught Dodgers for doors, a set of high-quality perimeters seals installed on the top and sides of your doors.
 These draught proofing solutions help block off the draughts from your doors as well as prevent your home heating from escaping.
 You can purchase and learn more about Draught Dodgers here.

 3. Seal Off Unwanted Gaps and Cracks